-- Please contact your training officer if you want this training assigned to you. - If you have questions/issues relating to using the ACADIS portal, please review the FAQ site. - Send Technical Questions to Ims@cjtc.wa.gov or use our Support Portal. - Questions about this training?
-Linda J. Hiemer, JD | Program Administration Manager Legal Education Consultant/Trainer | lhiemer@citc.wa.gov

-(i) The materials contained in this course are for training purposes.
+- Please contact your training officer if you want this training assigned to you. - If you have questions/issues relating to using the ACADIS portal, please review the FAQ site. - Send Technical Questions to Ims@cjtc.wa.gov or use our Support Portal. - Author: Linda J. Hiemer, JD | Program Administration Manager Legal Education Consultant/Trainer i The materials contained in this course are for training purposes.
 All officers should consult their department legal advisor for guidance and policy as it relates to their particular agency.